 All native birds, reptiles, amphibians and mammals (except the dingo) are protected in New South Wales by the Biodiversity Conservation Act 2016 (BC Act).
 Hundreds of these species are listed as threatened.
-The Department of Planning, Industry and Environment (DPIE) works to protect these species and their habitats.
+The Department of Planning and Environment (DPE) works to protect these species and their habitats.

 Some fish species are also protected under NSW legislation.
 Check the Department of Primary Industries Fisheries website for details of protected fish species and threatened fish species.

 Land-based invertebrate species are not protected by law in New South Wales unless they are listed as threatened.
 Aquatic invertebrates are the responsibility of the Department of Primary Industries.
 Visit the Fisheries website to find out which species are protected.

 Exceptions or limits to the protection of native animals